•

 • Policy Submissions & Letters

-The Atlantic Chamber of Commerce monitors for emerging issues which can impact business throughout Atlantic Canada and provides its perspective on behalf of business to support the development of good public policies.
-Here are ACC’s recent submissions:
+The Atlantic Chamber of Commerce actively monitors emerging issues that impact businesses across Atlantic Canada.
+It advocates on behalf of the business community, providing insights and recommendations to support the development of effective public policies.
+Below are ACC’s recent submissions:

 Tuesday, January 7, 2025